The Old Bega Hospital Regional Community Cultural Centre

 - The Friends of the Old Bega Hospital, which is how you can get involved.

-Construction began in 1888.
-From 1957 to the mid 1980s the Old Hospital buildings and site served for a time as a hostel for school students and then as an experimental farm before gradually falling into disrepair.
+From 1957 to the mid 1980s the Old Hospital buildings and site were used for a time as a hostel for school students and then as an experimental farm before gradually falling into disrepair.

 The buildings were extensively restored for the Old Hospital's centenary in 1988 by a major community effort assisted by government funds.
 The Hospital and grounds were then used for a great range of community purposes, including art spaces, cafe, community markets and a radio station.

 The main building was extensively damaged by a fire on the night of 2 May 2004 and lost most of its roof.
 The Hospital was not insured.
-The damage has been cleaned up and the building made more or less secure, but the roof is still missing and the interior is open to the weather.
-Several outbuildings were not damaged, are still used and are available for rent or hire.
+This is what it looked like before the restoration work in 2023-24.
+Several outbuildings were not damaged and remained available for rent or hire.

 The Old Bega Hospital has no medical facilities.